-- The conversation class opens opportunity to talk about social and scientific controversial issues occurring daily on TV and in newspapers, and makes students think more deeply about these matters.
+- The conversation class opens the opportunity to talk about social and scientific controversial issues occurring daily on TV and in newspapers and makes students think more deeply about these matters.

 - The aim is to bridge the gap between the artificial classroom conversation and the natural, real-life discussion, and encourage students to talk about things which really matter to them on a personal, political and moral level.

 - Students are expected to give presentations providing basic information on the topic.
 They are intended to be used as springboards for the discussions.

 |Knowledge and skills required for the course:|